zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-amazon.md

 [APZ 74.7] (#apz74 .7) {#apz74 .7 .ref .apz} "Seeing, Hearing, Discreetly,
 It is not without the answer of the eczema,” it is not without the answer, seeing is what to do The object objectiveview should be preferred.
 There is a fruit in what was given.
 Regrated There are rewards in the thing.
-There are rewards of what is done and rewards of good ungood karma There are.
+There are rewards of what is done and rewards of good ungood kamma There are.
 There is this world.
 There are parotists.
 There is the mother.
 There is a father.
 There are opaetic animals.
 Someone
 This world, paraloquence, and better to know and make good Siri Brahmins who adhere to the good who take the resource